vackosar/vackosar.github.io/_drafts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 - Q: Did you find anything that didn't work?
 Like, did you want to apply this?
 - A: Yes.
 Well, in the industry, it's a lot about the cost.
 You have to think about, is it, how fast can I develop this?
 How expensive is it going to be?
 And I think it's great.
 In the previous presentations, it was very much mentioned.
 So it usually doesn't work in many scenarios.
 It's a lot about the cost.
 Like, you can get a huge, super-performance model, but if you cannot pay for it with what it's doing, then you cannot use it.
 But, yeah, like, hardware is getting cheaper, so, like, it's going to be more and more, like, moving forward.

+## Update 2023-03-25

+This talk was given on a Cleevio OpenAI meetup just a day before OpenAI announced ChatGPT plugins.